 - Encourage children to join a sports team or try a new physical activity.

 - Give children toys that encourage physical activity such as balls, kites, hula hoops, frisbees and jump ropes.

 - Limit TV time and keep the TV out of your child's bedroom.

 - Plant a garden.
 Kids love to water plants, and they'll get excited weeks later when they see their flowers bloom or vegetables grow.

 Once you get your family moving, remember to fuel up for activities or sports.
 Drink plenty of water before, during and after activities.
 Children need to drink at least six 8-ounce cups of water per day.
-Add another 8 ounces for every half hour of strenuous activity.
+Add another eight fluid ounces for every half hour of strenuous activity.
 For longer activities or when children don't drink enough water, diluted 100-percent fruit juice or sports drinks can increase their fluid intake.